We're On the Move! The countdown has begun. We move to our new building on the Havenstraat in Amsterdam Zuid in...

-A British education prides itself on developing well-rounded individuals, nurturing each child holistically as well as academically.
+A British education prides itself on provide high quality education and developing well-rounded individuals, nurturing each child holistically.
 Visit any good British school and they will talk about their ethos and extra-curricular opportunities with as much spirit and enthusiasm as a plethora of A*s at GCSE or A-Level.
 We must remember that a good education is not just about regurgitating information.
 It is about creating independent thinkers who are resilient and adaptable, have good manners, are able to cope with whatever is thrown at them and have the skills to take their thinking to the next level.

 An emphasis on extra-curricular activities allows children to develop their education outside of the classroom and provide them with the time and opportunity to follow their interests.
 Small class sizes combined with subject specialist teachers allow staff to deliver a high level of attention to each child, ensuring a deeper understanding of a subject and the ability to move beyond the National Curriculum.

-The British School of Amsterdam was the first school in The Netherlands to be accredited by the UK Government as a British School Overseas.
+The British School of Amsterdam was the first school in The Netherlands to be accredited by the UK Government as a British School Overseas (BSO).
 The School is inspected by an independent inspectorate every three years to check that the standards are maintained.
-The most recent inspection was 2014 and the next one will happen towards the end of 2017.
+The first BSO inspection was in 2014 and the most recent one was in November 2017.
+The report from this inspection can be found in section on accreditation (click here).

 The Early Years Foundation Stage (EYFS) sets the standards for the learning, development and care of a child from birth to 5 years old.
 After the EYFS our children will broadly follow the National Curriculum for England.
 The curriculum is broken down into four key stages from Key Stage 1 (KS1) to Key Stage 4 (KS4).
 The National Curriculum sets out the most important knowledge and skills that every pupil has the right to learn.
 It is a teaching framework which determines what should be taught and identifies targets for learning.